Cash Is King – But Managing It Is Getting More Complex

 I often come across organizations that have invested in B2B/EDI integration to optimize procurement and/or to satisfy customer compliance programs.
 Yet this same infrastructure is not being leveraged to further optimize cash flow.
 A typical B2B/EDI integration project provisions the infrastructure needed to handle business transactions from a client or a supplier to the company’s ERP system.
 As a result, this infrastructure is often capable of supporting additional initiatives that directly focus on cash flow.
 Examples include:

-It is not uncommon for organizations who’ve implemented EDI to see an automated business process digitize an inbound purchase order, order confirmation, order change and outbound shipping process only to leave absent the invoice and payment.
+It is not uncommon for organizations that have implemented EDI to see an automated business process digitize an inbound purchase order, order confirmation, order change and outbound shipping process only to leave absent the invoice and payment.
 The invoice and payment are critical to managing cash, yet in the above process the invoice and payment are processed via fax, email or postal service which delays the process of collecting cash.

 Organizations seeking to optimize cash flow digitize the transmission of invoices directly to a customer’s ERP system to accelerate payment reconciliation and cash collection.